Why request an External Review?

 Reviewer Selection/ Reviewer Decisions/ Conflict of Interest

-When all supporting documentation has been received, Mitchell MCN will assign a specialty reviewer to your case.
+When all supporting documentation has been received, MCN will assign a specialty reviewer to your case.
 All of our reviewers go through a rigorous credentialing process, following URAC-approved standards, and are then vetted for any potential conflict of interest.
 The reviewer(s) assigned to your case will be matched based on the specialty of your treating provider and their experience treating the medical condition(s) in question.

 In addition to any received documents, the specialty reviewer will use their expertise and additional reference materials at their discretion to make a decision.